 You might find that you could make some quick cuts to your outgoings by reviewing some of your standard utility costs like broadband, electricity, gas or mobile phone bills.
 There are several comparison sites out there that will help you see if you are paying more than you need to.

 The trick here is to make sure that you are on a good deal.
 You don’t have to get the best deal.
 Searching for the best deal on everything might take more time than it’s worth.
 Find a good deal and move on to the next money-saving exercise.

 Could you haggle on your rent payments and ask for a reduced rate?
 If you don’t ask!

 Would you want someone in charge of your finances if they said: “I don’t know where it all goes?”
 So maybe it’s time to understand where your money is going.

-Is there anything that you could cut down on and or do less of?
-Common things here are eating out, drinks after work (I guess you don’t have to worry about that for the time being) takeaway food and so on.
+Is there anything you could cut down on or do less of?
+Common things here are eating out, drinks after work (I guess you don’t have to worry about that for the time being), takeaway food and so on.